The New Mainers Resource Center (NMRC) is a Portland Adult Education program serving immigrants, refugees, and employers in the Greater Portland area.

-We provide skilled professionals programs, employment and case management, intensive classes focused on job readiness skills, networking opportunities, workshops and other services designed to help New Mainers, of all professions, overcome barriers to enter the US workforce.
-NMRC participants can also take advantage of other classes and programs offered at Portland Adult Education and by community partners.
+We provide skilled professionals programs, employment and case management, intensive classes focused on job readiness skills, employer partnerships, networking opportunities, workshops and other services designed to help New Mainers, of all professions, overcome barriers to enter the US workforce.
+NMRC participants can also take advantage of other classes and programs, such as the workforce training classes, offered at Portland Adult Education and by community partners.

 For more information, please click on NMRC Brochure.

-NMRC provides advice about the credential evaluation process.
-We also provide services to skilled professionals who need assistance understanding and pursuing the professional licensing process, and have produced a series of licensing guides to help people through the process, as well as a report with a number of findings and recommendations on removing barriers to licensing.
+NMRC provides advice and support for the credential evaluation process.
+We also provide services to skilled professionals who need assistance understanding and pursuing a professional licensing process, and have produced a series of licensing guides to help people through the process, as well as reports with a number of findings and recommendations on removing barriers to licensing.

 I’m grateful to Portland Adult Education for contributing to the success of my career.